State Theatre Company South Australia and Country Arts SA in association with Flinders University present

 Age Guide: 15+

-Run Time: Approx 80 minutes
+Run Time: Approx 85 minutes (no interval)

 2022 Subscribers are invited to join us on Monday 2 May for an exclusive Subscriber Briefing to learn more about the creation of the show.
 Click here for more information and to register to attend.

 Post Show Q&As